Est. 1999

-St John’s Buildings has welcomed criminal barrister Suzanne Payne to its Liverpool Chambers, adding further expertise to its established criminal law team.
+ST JOHN’S Buildings has welcomed criminal barrister Suzanne Payne to its Liverpool Chambers, adding further expertise to its established criminal law team.

 Previously a member of a Cardiff chambers, Suzanne regularly appears for the prosecution and defence in the Magistrates’ and Crown Courts in various criminal matters including domestic violence, sexual offences, possession with intent to supply and hearings under the Proceeds of Crime Act.